SaraTisell/wwq/README.md

 ![WWQ logo](documents/readme_img/world-wide-quiz-logo.webp)

-* Body Homepage
+* Body Home page
   * The user will be able to open up a modal that will show the rules for the quiz.
   * A link to the quiz page will be placed under the rules button.

-* Body Quizpage
+* Body Quiz page
   * When the user has completed the quiz links will be shown to give the user the opportunity to play again or go back to the home page.

 * Footer
-  * The footer will contain social media links that will open in a new tab when clicked by user.
+  * The footer will contain social media links that will open in a new tab when clicked by the user.
   * By open the link in a new tab will hinder the user to leave the WWQ site when exploring social media.

 * Favicon
-  * A favicon with an image of the erath from the logo will be added so the user will recognise the site in the tab.
+  * A favicon with an image of the erath from the logo will be added so the user will recognise the site in the tab of the browser.

  ![Favicon](documents/readme_img/world-wide-quiz-favicon.webp)